FAQs on creating a mobile app with integrated 3D scanner

 ProtoTech has recently developed an iOS app using Structure Sensor (from USD 379 - https://occipital.com) to develop custom insole designing app for a Swedish company.

-If you are interested to know more about data interoperability, Please read the blog here “TECHNOLOGY PREVIEW: EXTRACT USEFUL METRICS FROM YOUR 3D SCANS”
+If you are interested to know more about How to measure 3D Objects, Please read the blog here “TECHNOLOGY PREVIEW: EXTRACT USEFUL METRICS FROM YOUR 3D SCANS”